FINANCIAL AID NEWS

 Complete your Master Promissory Notes (Stafford and Grad PLUS) at the Dept. of Education web site.

 Direct Deposit is the fastest way to receive your financial aid living expense refund.
-In order to receive a Direct Deposit refund, you must go to the Accounts Receivable web site and input your bank account information into NetPay.
-If you have questions about this Accounts Receivable process, please call Accounts Receivable at 504-865-5368.
+In order to receive a Direct Deposit refund you will have to set it up in Accounts Receivable.
+They are currently developing a new system to handle this function and information will be shared with you when it is available.

-Financial aid funds cannot credit to Accounts Receivable until the first day of classes.
-When you are notified that you have a credit balance in Accounts Receivable, you need to go to Accounts Receivable's web site and request a refund on their NetPay system.
+After school starts, you will be notified when you have a credit balance in Accounts Receivable, then you need to go to Accounts Receivable's web site and request a refund on their system.

 Per federal regulations, all first time William D. Ford Federal Direct Unsubsidized Loan borrowers and all first time Federal Direct Graduate PLUS loan borrowers must complete an Entrance Interview which acknowledges the borrower's rights and responsibilities under the Federal Direct Loan program.
 The entrance interview requirement must be completed on line at the Department of Education web site.